louihv/louihv/README.md

 - 👋 Hi, I’m louie
 - 👀 I’m interested in programming, tall man, and singing
-- 🌱 I’m currently learning HTML, and .CSS
+- 🌱 I’m currently learning HTML, and .CSS well apparently Java too
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me in my users like @louiivr in Instagram <3
 - 🐈 I have a persian-russian cat named ppo ppo/ peu peu